timrogers/personal-statement/README.md

 In September 2011, I began studying European Social and Political Studies at University College London.
 I did not find the course sufficiently challenging considering that my primary aim is to gain as deep an understanding as possible.
 The course looked at many areas, but only in a trivial way.
 My fellow students seemed also not to share my passion and dedication, meaning a lack of scope for discussion.

-Since beginning employment in February, my work alongside colleagues who attended the country's top universities has shown me that what I seek from university is there to gain, and my leading position has reaffirmed my belief in independent hard work.
+Since beginning employment in February, my work alongside colleagues who attended the country's top universities has reinforced by my belief in the value of further study.
+My achievements in the company have reaffirmed my belief in independent hard work.
 Now I am certain that I am ready to return to study with a refreshed outlook and greater maturity, following an academic course where I will be able to learn, develop and debate.

 In conclusion, I look forward to the opportunities that university presents, both academically and otherwise.
 My education and employment so far have put me in an ideal position to begin.
 I have no doubt that undergraduate studies will allow me to further develop and will prepare me for my future career.

-__Words:__ 582
+__Words:__ 581
-__Characters:__ 3539
+__Characters:__ 3542